Why study A level geography?

 YearUnitContentAssessment

-Paper 2: Human geography (40%)Global systems and global governance Changing places Optional topic (e.g. population or urban)2-hours and 30-minute written exam
+Paper 2: Human geography (40%)Global systems and global governance Population and the environment2-hours and 30-minute written exam

-Non-Exam Assessment (NEA) Independent Fieldwork Investigation (20%)3,000–4,000 word report based on student’s own fieldwork investigationInternally assessedm externally moderated
+Non-Exam Assessment (NEA) Independent Fieldwork Investigation (20%)3,000–4,000 word report based on student’s own fieldwork investigationInternally assessed externally moderated

 Assessment notes: